jasongoodwin/topics/README.md

 You should see the responses.

+Kick up a couple consoles and test this!
+Benchmarks pending still but this project will absolutely shine against competitors, even given its youth.

 ## Protocol
 This uses tokio's reactor for async.
 It uses mpsc to manage connections to topics.